sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

 Save as CSV Files
 ==========

-Fire Insights enables the user to write CSV files.
+Sparkflows enables the user to write CSV files.

 Workflow
 --------